steverozen/SigProfilerTopography/README.md

 ## <a name="contact"></a> Contact Information
-Please address any queries or bug reports to Burcak Otlu at burcakotlu@eng.ucsd.edu
+Please address any queries or bug reports to Burcak Otlu at burcako@metu.edu.tr